wilfz/CLCL/readme_en.txt

 CLCL will be installed when you launch the downloaded file.

-Please uninstall from the Control Panel.
-Please uninstall after closing CLCL.
+Please uninstall from the Control Panel after closing CLCL.

 Data will be saved in the following folder.
 (For Windows 10) C:\Users\(username)\AppData\Local\CLCL